openshift/installer/Documentation/install/rhel/installing-workers.md

 # Installing Tectonic workers on Red Hat Enterprise Linux

+Tectonic Installer creates two types of nodes when deploying a Kubernetes cluster: worker nodes (which execute containers), and master nodes (which handle cluster management tasks, and include the API server).

+In large scale clusters, worker nodes may hold containers running several different types of applications.
 The flexibility and ease of adding drivers to Red Hat Enterprise Linux allows Kubernetes worker components to be deployed with specialized workloads and hardware.

+If you have not yet created a cluster, use [CoreOS Container Linux][container-linux] as the operating system for the deployment.
+Then, use Tectonic Installer to deploy a cluster on [bare metal][bare-install] (or [AWS][aws-install]).
+When defining nodes for the cluster, set the worker node count to 0.

-This guide describes using Tectonic Installer to launch these components on a RHEL environment.
+Once the cluster is deployed, follow this guide to use Tectonic Installer to launch worker nodes on a RHEL environment.

 ## Architecture

-### Deployment Ideology
+### Deployment

 Deployment of Tectonic workers atop Red Hat Enterprise Linux is modeled after the traditional methods of installing software on RHEL.
 It is expected that users will be familiar with the Red Hat package management system, RPM, as well as its common transport mechanism, YUM/DNF.

-Like other Red Hat infrastructure deployments, technical steps may be performed according to user preference.
-This deployment may be manually executed (as described in this guide), orchestrated through Kickstart/Anaconda, or using other orchestration/configuration management systems like Ansible.
+Installation may be performed using any standard Red Hat infrastructure deployment techniques, including Kickstart/Anaconda, or other orchestration/configuration management systems like Ansible.
+This guide describes manual execution.

-### Execution Ideology
+### Execution

 While the *installation* of the Tectonic worker components is designed to fit within a traditional Red Hat focused environment, the *execution* of the binaries are intended to mirror that of CoreOS Container Linux.
 As such, a utility called `kubelet-wrapper` will spin up a copy of `hyperkube` inside `rkt`.
 This containerized Kubernetes binary reads its configuration from a combination of configuration files managed by both the administrator and by CoreOS.
 CoreOS managed files are deployed either in RPM files or via Tectonic operators.
 When files are deployed via RPM, local overrides are possible (but discouraged).
 For files deployed via the Tectonic operators, the entire lifecycle is expected to be managed by the Tectonic platform.